schambig/schambig/README.md

 <!---------- Introduction ---------->
 ### Glad to see you here! 👋

-Hello, my name is Salomón and I am a Full Stack Software Developer student at [Holberton School](https://www.holbertonschool.com/), I am a passionate learner who is always willing to learn and work across technologies and domains and I am always ready and open to work on new and challenging stuff.
+Hello, my name is Salomón and I am a Full Stack Software Developer student at [Holberton School](https://www.holbertonschool.com/), I am a passionate learner who is always willing to learn and work across technologies and domains, and I am always ready and open to work on new and challenging stuff.

 <!---------- Social icons section ---------->
 <div align="center">